kubernetes/community/sig-testing/charter.md

 ## Scope

-SIG Testing is interested in effective testing of Kubernetes.
+SIG Testing is interested in effective testing of Kubernetes and automating away project toil.
 We focus on creating and running tools and infrastructure that make it easier for the community to write and run tests, and to contribute, analyze and act upon test results.

 We are not responsible for writing, fixing, nor actively troubleshooting the project's tests, as this is the responsibility of the respective test, feature,